Harvey Weinstein faces at least 5 years in prison after jurors convict him of a criminal sex act and rape

 Harvey Weinstein was found guilty Monday of committing a criminal sex act in the first degree involving one woman and rape in the third degree involving another woman.

-The disgraced movie mogul faces a minimum of five years and a maximum of more than two decades in prison.
-He was handcuffed and taken into custody after the verdict.
+The disgraced movie mogul facesa a minimum of five years and a maximum of more than two decades in prison.
+He was handcuffed and taken into custody after the New York jury's verdict.

-Supporters of the #MeToo and #TimesUp movements said the decision marks a "new era of justice."
+Manhattan District Attorney Cyrus Vance Jr. credited eight women who spoke out against Weinstein during the trial.

+"Dawn Dunning, Miriam Haley, Jessica Mann, Annabella Sciorra, Tarale Wulff, Lauren Young.
+Meghan Hast, Joan Illuzzi.
+These are the eight women who changed the course of history in the fight against sexual violence," Vance said after the verdict.

 In doing so, jurors indicated that they did not find beyond a reasonable doubt that Weinstein had also raped actress Annabella Sciorra, another alleged victim whose testimony prosecutors used in an attempt to establish Weinstein's predatory behavior.